Linux Distros Based on Fedora

 Fedora Plasma (Source: Fedora Spins Website)

-Speaking of Fedora Plasma, if you are looking for a good Fedora based distro that isn’t just stock Fedora, check out the official Fedora spins.
+Speaking of Fedora Plasma, if you are looking for a good Fedora-based distro that isn’t just stocking Fedora, check out the official Fedora spins.
 These are stock Fedora, but they come with a different desktop of choice.
-Currently there are separate spins for Plasma, XFCE, LXQt, MATE, Cinnamon, LXDE, Sugar, and I3.
-Also, if you are looking for a more specialized Fedora based distro, check out Fedora Labs.
+There are separate spins for Plasma, XFCE, LXQt, MATE, Cinnamon, LXDE, Sugar, and I3.
+Also, if you want a more specialized Fedora-based distro, check out Fedora Labs.
 These provide special versions of Fedora with different sets of preinstalled applications depending on the use case.
-These include Astronomy, Comp Neuro, Design Suite, Games, Jam, Python Classroom, Security Lab.
+These include Astronomy, Comp Neuro, Design Suite, Games, Jam, Python Classroom, and Security Lab.
 Robotics Suite and Scientific.
-So, if you are in one of those fields, check out those Fedora Lab Spins, or another Fedora Spin for a more preferred DE if you aren’t a GNOME fan.
+So, if you are in one of those fields, check out those Fedora Lab Spins or another Fedora Spin for a more preferred DE if you aren’t a GNOME fan.

-Another spin worth mentioning is another official spin, and that is Fedora Silverblue.
-This is a version of Fedora based around OSTree which means you have an image based read-only file system.
+Another official spin worth mentioning is Fedora Silverblue.
+This is a version of Fedora-based around OSTree, which means you have an image-based read-only file system.
 This is similar to how operating systems like iOS and Chrome OS work.
-The image-based system allows people to do things like try development images and then revert back to a stable image, rollback broken updates, and it removes many of the “it works on my system” type bugs that may occur on a normal Linux system.
-Apps are also fully installed through Flatpaks and containers which is how the file system can be read only.
+The image-based system allows people to do things like try development images and then revert back to a stable image, roll back broken updates, and remove many of the “it works on my system” type bugs that may occur on a normal Linux system.
+Apps are also fully installed through Flatpaks and containers, which allows the file system to be read-only.
 This is a really interesting distro, and this full overview doesn’t do it full justice, so we recommend doing more research about it if you are interested.